ainagari/scalar_adjs/README.md

 `python qa_predict.py`

-This uses the file `QA_instances_representations.pkl`, which already contains the `bert-base-uncased` representations needed for this task.

 #### Obtaining sentences from ukwac

 `extract_ukwac_scalar.py` was used to find sentences in the ukwac corpus containing the scalar adjectives.
 To use it you need to download the ukwac corpus and specify its location with the flag `--corpus_dir`.
 The code for filtering out sentences containing Hearst patterns is not included in this repository but you can contact me

 ### Citation